 Effective climate policy needs dialogue.
-In a series of online events, topics of international financing for the energy transition in the Asian region were discussed in a national and supranational context.
+In a series of online events, topics relating to international financing for the energy transition in the Asian region were discussed in a national and supranational context.

-The first phase of the project aimed to raise awareness that export of coal technology supported by export credit agencies is not compatible with the Paris Agreement and to raise awareness of transparency and reporting requirements for export credit agencies.
-Online dialogues with China, Japan, and South Korea were conducted with the support of the German missions in the three countries.
+The first phase of the project aimed to raise awareness that the export of coal technology supported by export credit agencies is not compatible with the Paris Agreement and to raise awareness of the transparency and reporting requirements for export credit agencies.
+Online dialogues with China, Japan and South Korea were conducted with the support of the German missions in the three countries.
 Three successful events were held online.

 09/2020 - 04/2021; 06/2021 - 02/2022

-Foreign Office
+Federal Foreign Office

 Hannah Schindler, Catrina Laura Godinho, Florian Mersmann, Gerd Leipold